OlexiyHR/pyspark/README.md

 6. Which NYC borough has the biggest traffic?
 7. Does the tip amount depend on the pickup / dropoff borough?
 8. How does the tipping amount depend on the payment type?
 (Hromiak)
-9. How does the tipping amount depend on the distance / duration / time of the day?
+9. How does the tipping amount depend on the distance / duration?
 (Mykytyshyn)
 10. Which rate codes are the most profitable?
 11. Which vendor has the highest fare?
 (Hromiak)
 12. How much MTA tax is paid by taxi operators each month?
 (Krasovskyy)